JayaWinata/Tuberculosis-Prediction/README.md

 - Model not clinically validated on real-world healthcare systems
 - Dataset size may limit generalization
-- ⚖No explainability modules yet (e.g., SHAP, LIME)
+- No explainability modules yet (e.g., SHAP, LIME)
 - Class imbalance handling may require more refinement

 ## Conclusion